gvishal/rank_text_cnn/README.md

 # Issues / TODO
 1. `sklearn.metrics.average_precision_score()` gives a division by zero error and is thus unable to compute the scores, return `nan`.
 1. Add early stopping and store parameters with best MAP score on dev set (as per the paper).
+This will increase the scores a fair bit (The last iteration had a high loss, as compared to some of the previous ones.).
 1. Add dropout at a few other places.
 1. Use word overlap features.